Expungement of Military Arrest and DNA Records

 How will I know what decision was made as a result of my request?

-Once your request has been completely processed, you will receive at least one letter from the Army, Navy, Marine Corps, Coast Guard, or Air Force notifying you of the decision to expunge/modify your “record” or not.
+Once your request has been completely processed, you will receive at least one letter from the Army, Navy, Space Force, Marine Corps, Coast Guard, or Air Force notifying you of the decision to expunge/modify your “record” or not.
 If your request for expungement is denied, this letter will also address any updates that were made to your record(s).
 Results are sent via email unless otherwise specified by the requestor.

 What if I feel your decision is wrong?
 Can I appeal?

-Yes, you can appeal a decision by the Army, Navy, Marine Corps, Coast Guard, and Air Force.
+Yes, you can appeal a decision by the Army, Navy, Space Force, Marine Corps, Coast Guard, and Air Force.
 Air Force appeals must be submitted in writing, mailed to HQ AFOSI/XIC, Attn: DAF-CJIC Expungements, 27130 Telegraph Rd, Quantico, VA 22134 or emailed to [email protected] Please include any additional information or documentation that you feel was missed during the original review.
 You can submit the notice of appeal any way you like.
 Please provide a justification to support why you feel the original expungement response is incorrect.

 Is there anything else I should know before submitting an expungement for my record?

 You may specify that your expungement request is for only some of the databases (DCII, NCIC, III, NICS, and/or CODIS) into which the Army, Navy, Marine Corps, Coast Guard, or Air Force may have submitted information for you.
 However, regardless of which record you specify, the Air Force will review your information in ALL of the databases.
 Your request for an expungement from one database may identify that a record in another database requires correction or creation.
-It is the Army, Navy, Marine Corps, Coast Guard, and Air Force’s responsibility to ensure all records required to be created by federal law and DoD policy exist and are accurate, not just the one for which an expungement was requested.
+It is the Army, Navy, Space Force, Marine Corps, Coast Guard, and Air Force’s responsibility to ensure all records required to be created by federal law and DoD policy exist and are accurate, not just the one for which an expungement was requested.